Inflectra/spira-documentation/docs/HowTo-Guides/Admins-templates.md

 3. Find a product that is using the template you wish to clone
 4. Click the "Clone" button on that product's row
 5. In the popup that appears, make sure to select the option "Clone product and its template"
+6. Click "Clone"
-6. This will create a create a copy of the product and a full clone of the template
+7. This will create a create a copy of the product and a full clone of the template